mhcomm/pypeman/docs/gettingstarted.rst

     pypeman startproject <project_dirname>

-Previous command will create a new directory with a "settings.py" file containing local configs and a "project.py" file with a channel example that you can uncomment to test pypeman.
+Above command will create a new directory with a "settings.py" file containing local configs and a "project.py" file with a channel example that you can uncomment to test pypeman.
 Follow commented instructions then execute: ::